0xHasanM/LogonSessionAuditor/README.md

 - Correlate sessions based on a specified UTC time
 - Output the correlated sessions to a CSV file

+## ToDo
+- [ ] Parse RDP Logs
+- [ ] Parse Multiple Machines at once.
+- [ ] Provide check box to show Session with no logout events (useful when identifying RDP activity while Security event log is cleared)

 ## Requirements

 - Python 3.7+